ShobhitShah1/News/README.md

-# AKIO News App 📰✨
+# News App 📰✨

-Welcome to AKIO – Your Gateway to Informed Living!
+Welcome to News App – Your Gateway to Informed Living!

 ## Overview

-AKIO, where information meets innovation, is not just a news app; it's your dynamic companion in staying abreast of the world's pulse.
-With a sleek interface, personalized news curation, and real-time updates, AKIO transforms news consumption into an immersive journey.
+News App, where information meets innovation, is not just a news app, it's your dynamic companion in staying abreast of the world's pulse.
+With a sleek interface, personalized news curation, and real-time updates, News App transforms news consumption into an immersive journey.

 ## Features